zenaton/zenaton-node/README.md

 #### Executing a background job

-A background job in Zenaton is created through the `Task` function.
+A job in Zenaton is created through the `Task` function.

 Let's start by implementing a first task printing something, and returning a value: